Skip to main content

 Why a minor in Community Organizing and Development?

-The Community Organizing and Development minor is ideal course of study to students with interests in organizing, developing and sustaining community, institutional and social change.
-The minor provides a holistic overview of community organizing and development including:
+The Community Organizing and Development minor is ideal course of study for students interested in organizing, developing and sustaining community, and institutional and social change.
+The minor provides a holistic overview of community organizing and development.
+Students in the minor will:

-• a focused field experience in community organizing and development;
+• Develop foundational skills for community organizing and development;

-• an exploration of approaches to community empowerment and social justice; and
+• Explore approaches to community empowerment and social justice; and

 What will I do in the Minor?